jesperancinha/jeorg-spring-test-drives/README.md

 These modules dot not pertain to show good practices, code styles or javadocs necessarily.
 These three remain a concern, but they are not the focus of this repo.
 It is also true that I will do my best to improve every single module as part of my Spring Framework journey, so these concepts will show up more often.
-What important to take away from this repo it to understand how the Spring Framework works.
+What's important to take away from this repo it to understand how the Spring Framework works.
 If you understand all of this, then please continue with your studies.
 Thank you! 🙏

 João Esperancinha, 2021/04/21